Our top picks of timely offers from our partners

 • No rewards program

 Who's this for?
-Whether you're looking to get out of debt or finance new purchases, you can benefit from an intro 0% APR card.
-The Citi Simplicity® Card offers one of the longest balance transfer intro periods at 0% for the first 21 months from date of first transfer (after, 18.99% - 29.74% variable APR; balance transfers must be completed within four months of account opening).
+Whether you're looking to get out of debt or finance new purchases, you can benefit from an intro 0% APR card, such as the Citi Simplicity® Card.

 Keep in mind that 0% APR cards like the Simplicity typically require good credit or excellent credit (scores above 670).
-And like many other balance transfer cards, this card charges an introductory balance transfer fee of 3% or $5, whichever is greater for transfers completed within the first 4 months of account opening.
+Like many other balance transfer cards, this card charges an introductory balance transfer fee of 3% of each transfer (minimum $5) completed within the first four months of account opening.
 After that, your fee will be 5% of each transfer (minimum $5).
-The fee can be worthwhile if you're paying high interest charges.
-(Check out the best no-fee balance transfer cards.)
+The fee can be worthwhile if you're paying high interest (check out the top no-fee balance transfer cards).

 Blue Cash Preferred® Card from American Express